dulcetravassos/trust-game-fmri-analysis/code/02_analysis/README.txt

 Reads the Design Matrix (SPM.mat) to extract column names and dynamically defines the statistical contrast vectors for the 1st-Level analysis, covering both task-main and task-localizer.
 This script automatically adapts to atypical subjects (missing runs or early phase transitions) and handles nuisance conditions (e.g., "excluded" or "NO_RESPONSE" trials) by assigning them a contrast weight of 0.
 Furthermore, it includes an automatic normalization step, ensuring all contrast weights are balanced for subsequent 2nd-Level group analyses.
 The generated outputs (con_*.nii and spmT_*.nii files) are saved and ready to be visualized and explored via the SPM Results GUI (or other tools like xjView).
 This script includes two sanity check contrasts: one for visual activation (VIDEO > baseline) and one for motor activation (INVESTMENT > baseline).

+--------------------------------------------- s04_extra_design_quality ---------------------------------------------

+This supplementary script evaluates the statistical quality and efficiency of the 1st-Level GLM design matrices.
+It was specifically developed to assess the impact of a short and fixed Inter-Stimulus Interval (ISI) between the VIDEO and DECISION phases on model collinearity.
+The primary goal was to validate whether the estimated parameters remain robust and reliable, despite this experimental design limitation.
+Metrics used:
+- Correlation Matrices: to identify specific pairwise collinearity between regressors;
+- Variance Inflation Factor (VIF): to quantify the inflation of parameter variance;
+- Condition Number: to assess the global instability of the design matrix;
+- Effective Degrees of Freedom (eDF): to ensure sufficient statistical power;
+- Visual Overlap Plots: to qualitatively inspect task regressor overlap.
+Note: The generated outputs and metrics are highly interdependent and, therefore, should be interpreted as a whole (holistically) rather than in isolation.